fortem751/Project-ML/DeepLearning_with_Docker/README.md

 - docker ps

 - http://localhost:8080 # Access the GUI: Open your web browser to the mapped port.
-The GUI container (running Gradio on port 7860) is accessible on your host via port 8080.
+The GUI container (running Gradio on port 7860) will be accessible on the host via port 8080.

 **Cleanup** : To stop and remove all containers and the network created by Docker Compose:

-- # docker compose down
+- docker compose down